TinyTapeout/tinytapeout_www/content/digital_design/puzzle_padlock_seq/_index.en.md

 In this puzzle, you're a spy trying to gain access to a safe containing precious semiconductor equipment.
 Can you crack the code to gain access to the safe?

 If the first puzzle is too easy, try the second more challenging one!
+You can also [customize your own padlock!](/digital_design/design_padlock)

 **Background**